justin-gooch/alpacaCMS/README.md

 template.php:general template added for general pages to be added. basically includes header and footer

-test.php: I forgot the purpose of this one...

 viewThread.php: view thread when clicked on. can submit replies through submitReply.php